Ebullioscopic/Adobe-GFG-Gensolve-Curvetopia/README.md

 ## Conclusion

-**CurveShapeNet** provides a comprehensive toolset for working with 2D shapes, from identifying and regularizing shapes to detecting symmetries, completing curves, and recognizing shapes using deep learning models.
+**CURVETOPIA** provides a comprehensive toolset for working with 2D shapes, from identifying and regularizing shapes to detecting symmetries, completing curves, and recognizing shapes using deep learning models.
 It is a solid foundation for research projects, computer vision applications, or any shape analysis tasks.